nimbella/docs/docs/deployer-spec.md

 The default value for this property is `false`.

+The `clean` property is ignored if web content is not being deployed (e.g. as the result of an `--include` or `--exclude` flag on the command line).

 #### Controlling CDN cacheing behavior

 The web content of a project is distributed by a CDN (the particular CDN may vary by cloud provider).
 Normally, the `cache-control` header of the resources that make up the content are set to suppress cacheing so that you can see changes when deploying.
 To turn on cacheing you use a specific directive.